Esri/arcgis-maps-sdk-kotlin-samples/samples/add-web-tiled-layer/README.md

 * Subdomain is optional and allows ArcGIS Maps SDK to balance requests among multiple servers for enhanced performance.
 * Level, row, and column select the tiles to load based on the visible extent of the map.

-This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoView-Compose Toolkit module to be able to implement a Composable MapView.

 For more information about web tiled layers, see the following resources: